 The renewal process is basically the same as when you register your car for the first time.
 Your vehicle just need to go through an inspection and emission test to acquire a CEC.

-As for the venue, you can renew your car registration at any LTO online district/extension office.
+As for the serving LTO branch, you can renew your car registration at any LTO online district/extension office (2).

-LTO car registration and renewal can be a walk in the park if you know what you need and what you have to accomplish.
-Be prepared and remain patient even if such processes may take some time.
+The LTO car registration and renewal process can be a walk in the park if you know what you need and what to accomplish.
+Be prepared and remain patient even if such processes take some time.
 After all, they are both part of being a car owner.